AnnaHuskova/gssd_back_end/readme.md

 Launches on port 3000 by default unless instructed otherwise.
 Skeleton Rest API has two GET endpoints:

-- `/api/districts`, returns an array of GeoJSON Features containing shapes for admin borders
+- `/api/districts`, returns an array of JSON Features containing shapes for admin borders
-- `/api/green-areas`, returns an array of GeoJSON Features containing shapes for green areas
+- `/api/green-areas`, returns an array of JSON Features containing shapes for green areas

 <!-- ### Access to api DOCS by link: